Ken's huge drip fed waste oil heater in the building process.

 Here at Drip Fed Waste Oil Heating, we design and construct waste oil heaters for your heating requirements, large and small, for home heating, hot tubs, spars, and radiators.

-Burning at 1 litre of waste oil an hour you don't need a huge amount to get through the week.
+Burning up to 3 litres of waste oil an hour you don't need a huge amount to get through the week.

-Burning cleaner than a wood fire, and the cheaper price, makes them a great option for the outside sheds & workshops, hot tubs and spar pools too.
+Burning cleaner than a wood fire, and the cheaper price, makes them a great option for the outside sheds & workshops,garages, hot tubs and spar pools.

 In New Zealand, we are in winter, it's already getting cold wet and miserable.
-And the cost of firewood is not a cheap option, I saw a tandem trailer load of gum last week on the side of the road selling for $300.00 how many trailer loads will you burn over winter 3-4-5, these waste oil heaters sell at $400 for just the heating and $500 with water heating capability and 99 percent cleaner burning than the wood fires.
-My waste oil heater has nothing coming out the flue, yet it's putting out 450 degrees F, it looks like it's not even going.
-There is no smell at all.
+And the cost of firewood is not a cheap option, I saw a tandem trailer load of gum last week on the side of the road selling for $300.00 how many trailer loads will you burn over winter 3-4-5, these waste oil heaters sell at $400 for just the heating and $800 with water heating capability and 99 percent cleaner burning than the wood fires.
+I hear, these new smart fires we have to replace our old fire with, don't heat the home very well, that's progress.

 The waste oil heater has been connected to a 1800 mm water radiator inside the lounge.
-The water thermosyphons up to the radiator then, as it travels along the rad, it cools and drops back down to the heater to be recycled and reheated again and again all day long. it holds 6 litres of water, we have used 20 mm copper pipe for the piping, which is insulated.
+The water thermosyphons up to the radiator then, as it travels along the radiator, it cools and drops back down to the heater to be recycled and reheated again and again all day long. the radiator holds 6 litres of water, we have used 20 mm copper pipe for the piping, which is insulated.

-It a lovely form of heating, the radiator heats cleanly and within the hour the place is warm and any dampness removed.
+It a lovely form of heating, the radiator heats cleanly and within the hour the place is warm but not stinking hot.

 Piping it to where the fire is, is a good idea, using taps and drums to contain it.
-Under the fire we require you to have a catchment area should oil drip out at any stage not that it does but it's a great idea, and a lot of councils require the storage containers to have a catchment area too.
+Under the fire we require you to have a catchment area should oil drip at any stage, and it is a councils requirement that storage containers of waste oil do have a catchment area too.

 I now can trust my heater to operated a the same temperature, it will not alter.
 I turn on at 4pm and off 10.30 ish I will check it when starting up other than that.
 When I'm finished with it I turn off at the tap, at night and go to bed without checking it is out, it is that reliable and safe.

 Selling the complete units are a bit of a hit with my customers.
 There has been no complaints to date, which is excellent.
-Mind due, who wouldn't be interested in free heating, after paying out dearly for all these years.
+Mind due, who wouldn't be happy with free heating.
 Time for change maybe.
 So long as you have the ideal area for it of course.
+If waste oil isn't your thing, use canola oil, from your local fish n chip shops, you'll need to filter out the wildlife, chips, sausages and bread crumbs before burning.

 I have a few guys building these waste oil heaters, off the plans at the moment, which I'm in contact with weekly, just to see how they are going and checking that they are having success with their build.
 Check out the customers waste oil heater builds Tab.

 It takes me about 6 trips or so during summer, collecting enough waste oil in 20 litre plastic bottles normally 80 litres at a time to heat the home through all of winter.
 That's only as I full the car up with petrol.
 I don't go out of my way to collect it either, and never will pay for it.
-England has these types of heaters everywhere doing their bit to remove this oil cleanly from our planet
+England has had these types of heaters everywhere doing their bit to remove this oil cleanly from our planet, and it has been around for years so it's not new in anyway, just recycled.

 The days of cutting live trees down for firewood and, splitting them up into pieces and storing them under the trees over summer to dry, then moving it to the wood shed then into the fire box then into the fire to burn is finally over.
 It use to be a major undertaking I know.
 Now its pull the pan out a bit add 1/2 cup of oil/petrol mix and maybe a piece of rag, light it, and turn the oil flow to where it needs to be and walk away, turn it off at 10.30pm.
 It's that easy.